fgacosta5/Resume_EDA/README.md

 - Category

 ### Data Source
 The dataset was obtained from kaggle and contains 2484 records.
-You can find the dataset in the `data/` folder.